reflectoring/reflectoring.github.io/content/blog/2023/2023-10-25-spring-java-config.md

 Spring offers various types of configuration options, each tailored to specific needs.
 Let us get familiar with them.

 ### XML Configuration
 It is the classic approach.
 Configure Spring beans and dependencies using XML files.
 Perfect for legacy systems and scenarios requiring external configuration.
+We're not going to dive into XML configuration in this article, however.

-### Java-based Configuration
+### Java-Based Configuration
 - Use annotations like `@Component`, `@Service`, and `@Repository` to define beans.
 - Configure beans with Java classes using `@Configuration` and `@Bean`.
 - Combine Java-based configuration with annotation scanning for effortless bean discovery.
-- Externalize configuration properties to property files.

 Manual Java-based configuration can be used in special scenarios where custom configuration and more control is needed.

-👉 Learn more about configuration using properties in our article [Configuring a Spring Boot Module with @ConfigurationProperties](https://reflectoring.io/spring-boot-configuration-properties/).

 In the sections to follow, we will learn about customizations offered by Java-based configuration.

+Enter Spring's core concepts: `@Bean` and `@Configuration`.

-{{% info title="Use Case: Employee Management System" %}}
+{{% info title="Container Configuration vs. Application Configuration" %}}
-Imagine you are building an Employee Management System, where employees belong to various departments within a company.
-Spring configuration helps us writing clean and modular code.
+In this article, we're talking about the configuration of the _Spring container_ (the "application context").
+This configuration is about deciding which beans to include in the container and how to instantiate them.

+Another aspect of configuration is to configure the way our _application_ behaves by defining application properties in YAML or properties files.
+While those properties can also influence the way the application context is initialized, we're not looking into application properties in this article.

+To learn more about configuration using properties read our article [Configuring a Spring Boot Module with @ConfigurationProperties](https://reflectoring.io/spring-boot-configuration-properties/).
 {{% /info %}}
-\
-Enter Spring's core concepts: `@Bean` and `@Configuration`.

 ## Understanding @Bean
 In Spring, `@Bean` transforms ordinary methods into Spring-managed beans.
 These beans are objects managed by the Spring IoC container, ensuring centralized control and easier dependency management.
 In our Employee Management System, `@Bean` helps create beans representing employees and departments.